KirilPetkov/KirilPetkov/README.md

 - 👋 Hi, I’m @KirilPetkov
 - 👀 I’m interested in ...
-Front-end coding
+Blockchain coding
 - 🌱 I’m currently learning ...
-Front-end coding
+Solidity coding
 - 💞️ I’m looking to collaborate on ...
-Web development
+Web3 development
-- 📫 How to reach me ... email: kirilp24@abv.bg
+- 📫 How to reach me ... email: kirilp24@abv.bg or
+- My website: www.kirilpetkov.com

 <!---
 KirilPetkov/KirilPetkov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.